OpenGovAfrica/.github/profile/README.md

-# Open Gov Africa - (Office of The Citizens) 👋
+# Open Gov Africa - (Office of The Citizens)

 ## Overview

 **Open Gov Africa - (Office of The Citizens)** is a decentralized collaborative platform dedicated to promoting transparency, accountability, and citizen participation across African governments.
-By leveraging open data, we aim to empower citizens, track government activities, and ensure that public officials are accountable for their actions.
+By leveraging open data, we aim to empower citizens participation, track government activities, and ensure that public officials are accountable for their actions.
 - The definition of **citizens** here is not just limited to office holders.Every citizen is in office via the elected/appointed official(s) who are called to serve the people.
 - It is pertinent to note that because of the decentralised and open source nature of this project, it will continue till bad governance in Africa is corrected.
 - To ensure continuity, there will be numerous maintainers to continue the good work of holding leaders accountable.